 The beauty of water bottles with filters is you can replenish your water supply throughout the day.
 But the same downsides of filtering water with heavy sediment still apply.
 Paddlers using water bottles with filters as their only water source will want to double-check the capacity of their bottle filters and make sure they have enough to last the trip.

 • Look for a bottle that filters for viruses as well as bacteria and protozoa.
 The Grayl Ultra Press uses a press filter that filters norovirus, rotovirus, and hepatitis A, making it suitable for use around the world.
 Other manufacturers make water filters that work on viruses, but not in a bottle format.
 Epic Water Filters’ Epic Nano pitcher filters viruses, so it could be a good choice for serving drinking water in camp but otherwise not a great format for river trips.
+Epic also makes a filter apparatus that fits into a regular Nalgene bottle: Check out the Epic Water Filters The Answer system.

 • Find one with a loop for attaching the bottle to your boat.
 Most water bottles for camping have loops, but it’s a pain if they don’t.